mmozeiko/pkgi/README.md

 # Configuration

-pkgj can be configured through `ux0:pkgj/config.txt` or `ur0:pkgj/config.txt`.
+pkgj is shipped with valid default URLs.
+If you wish to change some settings, they can be configured through `ux0:pkgj/config.txt` or `ur0:pkgj/config.txt`.

 | Option | Description |
 | --- | --- |